-In accordance with state law, this ad hoc committee shall serve as a resource for-to assist Medical Staff members when there are o have concerns regarding potential chemical, substance abuse, mental illness or disability impairments, or comparable healthlimitationsphysical illness.
-Given the very limited size of the Medical Staff and the mode of operation as a Committee of the Whole, this ad hoc committee will consist of members from the Humboldt-Del Norte County Medical Society Physician Support Committee ("the consortium").
+In accordance with state law, this ad hoc committee shall serve as a resource to assist Medical Staff members when there are concerns regarding potential chemical, substance abuse, mental illness or physical illness.
+Given the very limited size of the Medical Staff and the mode of operation as a Committee of the Whole, this committee will consist of members from the Humboldt-Del Norte County Medical Society Physician Support Committee ("the consortium").
 Annually, the Medical Staff will appoint, or reappoint a member of the Medical Staff as its representative of the consortium.
-Concerns Any concerns will be directed to the Chief of Staff who shall, as appropriate, enlist the help of the Medical Society's resources.
+Any concerns will be directed to the Chief of Staff who shall, as appropriate, enlist the help of the Medical Society's resources.
 Reports of the activities and recommendations relating to these functions shall be made to the CW and governing body as frequently, as necessary, and at least quarterly.